Vote 2024: The Top Narrative Attacks Disrupting Global Elections

 1. Deepfakes

-Deepfakes, referring to AI-generated audio and visual content, represent a significant advancement in disinformation technology.
+Deepfakes, referring to AI-generated audio and visual content, represent a significant advancement in narrative attack technology.
 This artificial content can create highly convincing fake videos, images or audio of politicians or public figures saying or doing things they never actually did.
 The political implications of such media were seen in multiple elections this year – most notably in Mexico, where a deepfake attempted to undermine the leading presidential candidate; in Indonesia, where deceased former leaders were resurrected with deepfake technology to endorse a candidate; and in India, where more than 75% of the population was exposed to political deepfakes during the general election, making it challenging for voters to identify authentic content.

 Potential impacts: